wizardishungry/jonwillia.ms/_posts/2022-03-08-isolating-problematic-cgo-code.md

 ## Introduction
 [KCTV_bot]({% post_url 2022-03-08-introducing-kctv_bot %}) watches an
 [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) video stream and posts screengrabs to Twitter.
-Because the video source is not regularly available, some image processing must be performed to recognize when the channel is live.
+Because the video source (North Korean state television) is not regularly available, some image processing must be performed to recognize when the channel is live.

 Although the code is written in [Go](https://go.dev/), the native options for decoding segments of video to get at individual frames